xnd-project/libxnd/doc/xnd/types.rst

    (2, 4)

-Alternatively, steps can be explicitly passed as arguments:
+Alternatively, steps can be passed as arguments to the fixed dimension type:

 .. code-block:: py